UncertainLab/Enlsip.jl/docs/src/tutorial.md

 Then, we define the functions required to compute the residuals, constraints, their respective jacobian matrices and a starting point.

 ```@example tutorial
-# Residuals and jacobian matrix associated
+# Residuals and Jacobian matrix associated
 r(x::Vector) = [x[1] - x[2]; (x[1]+x[2]-10.0) / 3.0; x[3]-5.0]

 jac_r(x::Vector) = [1. -1.
 0;